TiddlyWiki/TiddlyWiki5/contributing.md

 UnaMesa</a> Association (the legal entity that owns <a class=' tw-tiddlylink tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>
 TiddlyWiki</a> on behalf of the community).</p><ul>
 <li>
-For individuals use: <a class=' tw-tiddlylink tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/https%3A%2F%2Fgithub.com%2FJermolene%2FTiddlyWiki5%2Ftree%2Fmaster%2Flicenses%2Fcla-individual.md.html'>
+For individuals use: <a href='https://github.com/Jermolene/TiddlyWiki5/tree/master/licenses/cla-individual.md' target='_blank'>
 CLA-individual</a></li><li>
-For entities use: <a class=' tw-tiddlylink tw-tiddlylink-missing' href='http://five.tiddlywiki.com/static/https%3A%2F%2Fgithub.com%2FJermolene%2FTiddlyWiki5%2Ftree%2Fmaster%2Flicenses%2Fcla-entity.md.html'>
+For entities use: <a href='https://github.com/Jermolene/TiddlyWiki5/tree/master/licenses/cla-entity.md' target='_blank'>
 CLA-entity</a></li></ul><p>
 <em>
 This is a first pass at a CLA for <a class=' tw-tiddlylink tw-tiddlylink-resolves' href='http://five.tiddlywiki.com/static/TiddlyWiki.html'>